Ashhuby/Ashhuby/README.md

 <br>

-- 🔭 I’m currently working on: Nix - The Goblinette
+- 🔭 I’m currently working on: Spicing up the site
-- 📖 I'm currently reading: No longer human
+- 📖 I'm currently reading: A Game Of Thrones
 - 🏫 I’m currently studying at: The University of **Hull**
 - 💬 Ask me about: Fear and hunger lore
 - 📫 How to reach me: Email me (Found on portfolio website)